Spanning Structures in Walker--Breaker Games: The connectivity game

 Now, we are going to prove that Walker can follow her strategy.
 The proof goes by induction on the number of rounds.
 After Breaker's first move we have that $d_B(v_0)+d_B(v_1) \leq b+1$, so it is obvious that Walker can visit vertices $v_0$ and $v_1$.
 Suppose that Walker already played $k \leq n-3$ rounds and visited at least $k+2$ vertices.
-Suppose that Walker finished this round at some vertex $w$ and at the end of this round $d_B(w) \leq 2b \ln{n} -b$. \\ According to (\ref{eq1}), after Breaker's move in round $k+1$, some vertex $a \in U$ can have degree at most $2b \ln{n} - b$ in $B$.
-Also, Breaker could have claimed all $b$ edges incident with $w$, in his $(k+1)^{\mathrm{st}}$ move, so $d_B(w)\leq 2b\ln n$.
-Walker finds some vertex $y'\in V(K_n)$ such that edges $wy'$ and $y'a$ are free, with preference that $y' \in U$.
-Such vertex exists since
+Suppose that Walker finished this round at some vertex $w$ and at the end of this round $d_B(w) \leq 2b \ln{n} -b$.